 A Development Permit is needed for most new construction or changes of use to an existing property.
-Development permits within the Town of Three Hills are governed by the Municipal Government Act (Part 17 – Division 5 Land Use) and the Land Use Bylaw, whereby the Development Officer or Municipal Planning Commission (MPC) is authorized as the development authority as per Bylaw 1404-17.
-Development permits are not required (as long as they meet the minimum standards contained in the land use bylaw and are a permitted use within the land use district - check the Land Use Bylaw 1398-17 or speak to the Development Officer for further clarification) for:
+Development permits within the Town of Three Hills are governed by the Municipal Government Act (Part 17 – Division 5 Land Use) and the Land Use Bylaw 1398-17, whereby the Development Officer or Municipal Planning Commission (MPC) is authorized as the development authority as per Bylaw 1404-17.

 Section 624 of the Municipal Government Act requires a municipality to designate a development authority to exercise development powers and perform duties on behalf of the municipality.
 The Town of Three Hills Bylaw 1405-17 establishes the Municipal Planning Commission (MPC) as this development authority.
 It is the Development Officer’s responsibility to review development proposals on behalf of the Town and make a recommendation to the MPC.

-Discretionary uses are those that may be considered appropriate on a particular site; however, depending on the nature of the application, and the type of development surrounding the site in question, a discretionary use may be deemed inappropriate for that site by the Development Authority, and the permit may not be approved.
-Section 642 (2) of the Act indicates that a municipality may issue a permit to an applicant for a discretionary use.
-It is not obliged to approve the development.
+Discretionary Uses: are those that may be considered appropriate on a particular site; however, depending on the nature of the application, and the type of development surrounding the site in question, a discretionary use may be deemed inappropriate for that site by the Development Authority, and the permit may not be approved.
+Section 642 (2) of the Act indicates that a municipality may issue a permit to an applicant for a discretionary use however it is not obliged to approve the development.

 Development Permit Process